afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 ## About auto power off

-In a battery-operated system, when there is no bluetooth connection, the systems goes to advertising.
+In a battery-operated system, when there is no Bluetooth connection, the systems goes to advertising.
 If no connection is made in a certain time lapse, the system goes to deep sleep or power off.

 ## About connectivity

-The firmware relies in the [HID](https://en.wikipedia.org/wiki/Human_interface_device) standard to provide connectivy.
+The firmware relies in the [HID](https://en.wikipedia.org/wiki/Human_interface_device) standard to provide connectivity.
 The device will appear as a [Gamepad](https://en.wikipedia.org/wiki/Gamepad) to the hosting computer.
 The *hidImplementation* namespace is in charge of that.
 However, this project provides several alternate implementations: